daniel-wrench/sf_gap_analysis/README.md

 - Better case-study examples - using quicker way to view many of them?
 - Clarify effect of standardisation in limitations section, as Mark mentioned
 - Highlight emphasise on good overall shape, rather than inertial range slope, based on results?
-- Previous slope range (1-10\% of corr length) did give results that matched theoretical values well, e.g. median of 0.67 from 175 PSP ints, 0.72 for 40 Wind ints
+- Previous slope range (1-10\% of corr time) did give results that matched theoretical values well, e.g. median of 0.67 from 175 PSP ints, 0.72 for 40 Wind ints
 - Calculate sf_2_pe in 1_compute_sfs?
 Currently not to have somewhat simpler calculation once corrected, but also leading to some duplication of code, especially if we want the error trend line plots.
 - Add handling, e.g. in sf func, for extreme cases where SF will be missing values for certain lags due to high % missing (not a high priority for now because only going up to lag 2000, e.g. still 30 dx values for 99.6% missing)
 - Having logarithmically spaced lag bins would make the correction factor much cleaner to work with: one-to-one bins